- Chart

 - Acquisition Price (USD millions): 200

-- Strategic Rationale: Expanded Kroger's meal kit offerings and online presence.
+- Strategic Rationale: Expanded Kroger's meal kit offerings and reach to a broader customer base.

 Growth Trajectory and Initiatives